PostHog/plugin-server/README.md

 1. `pubSub`: a Redis powered pubSub mechanism for reloading plugins whenever a message is published by the main PostHog app.

-2. `server`: sets up connections to required DBs and queues(clickhouse, Kafka, Postgres, Redis), via `server.ts -> createServer`.
-This is a shared setup between the main and worker threads
+2. `server`: sets up connections to required DBs and queues (clickhouse, Kafka, Postgres, Redis), via `server.ts -> createServer`.
+This is a shared setup between the main and worker threads.

 3. `fastifyInstance`: sets up a web server.
 Unused for now, but may be used for enabling webhooks in the future.

-4. `piscina`: this is the thread manager. `makePiscina` creates the manager, while `createWorker` creates the worker threads.
+4. `piscina`: this is the worker thread pool. `makePiscina` creates the manager, while `createWorker` creates the worker threads.

 5. `scheduleControl`: The scheduled job controller.
 Responsible for adding piscina tasks for scheduled jobs, when the time comes.
    The schedule information makes it into `server.pluginSchedule` via `vm.ts -> createPluginConfigVM -> __tasks`, which parses for `runEvery*` tasks, and then used in `src/workers/plugins/setup.ts -> loadSchedule`.
 More about the vm internals in a bit.

+    Scheduled tasks are controlled with [Redlock](https://redis.io/topics/distlock) (redis-based distributed lock), and run on only one plugin server instance in the entire cluster.

 6. `jobQueueConsumer`: The internal job queue consumer.
 This enables retries, scheduling jobs in the future (once) (Note: this is the difference between `scheduleControl` and this internal `jobQueue`).
 While `scheduleControl` is triggered via `runEveryMinute`, `runEveryHour` tasks, the `jobQueueConsumer` deals with `meta.jobs.doX(event).runAt(new Date())`.
+   The job queue consumer is also controlled with [Redlock](https://redis.io/topics/distlock), and runs on only one plugin server instance in the entire cluster.

-    Enqueuing jobs is managed by `job-queue-manager.ts`, which is backed by a Graphile-worker (`graphile-queue.ts`)
+    Jobs are enqueued by `job-queue-manager.ts`, which is backed by Postgres-based [Graphile-worker](https://github.com/graphile/worker) (`graphile-queue.ts`)

 7. `queue`: Wait, another queue?